JacquesCarette/Drasil/notes/DrasilProcessingProjectile.md

 <summary>

-`drasil-sysinfo` contains the definition of the `SystemInformation` chunk type, declaring a single input-calculate-output “system,” which is the only kind of system that Drasil currently generates (executable) code for.
+`drasil-sysinfo` contains the definition of the `SystemInformation` chunk type, declaring a single input-calculate-output “system” (a specific category of SCS), which is the only kind of system that Drasil currently generates (executable) code for.

 </summary>